ZackMagnotti/ssbmachine-learning/README.md

 # SSBMachine Learning

-***Super Smash Bros Machine Learning*** is a *Deep Learning* project with the goal of detecting playstyle signatures in a controller input signal.
+***Super Smash Bros Machine Learning*** is a *Deep Learning* project with the goal of detecting playstyle signatures in controller input signals.

 The project was done in two parts: